-First of all, (and you will see this theme in many of my blogs) not all people with Hashimoto's thyroiditis are the same.
+First of all, not all people with Hashimoto's thyroiditis are the same.
 I recommend finding a practitioner that treats thyroid conditions in a functional manner.
 With my patients, I start with a comprehensive thyroid panel that includes TSH, total T3 and T4, free T3 and T4, rT3, and the antibodies.
 From that panel then It is possible to see exactly where the concerns with thyroid function occur allowing treatments to focus on supporting the thyroid function specific for the person.

 The more important aspect of treatment is to go after the underlying cause.
 There is a reason that the immune system is attacking the thyroid gland and hormones.

 I highly recommend that someone with thyroid concerns knows their choices.
 Many doctors and endocrinologist only use Levothyroxine.
 There are other options out there.

 Desiccated (dried) thyroid is a more balanced combination of hormones that are normally produced by the thyroid gland.
 The three main types of desiccated thyroid are Armour, Nature-Throid, and Westhroid.
 Armour is the most common form, but it is not the best option most of the time.